-The Sports Nutrition Specialist (SNS) qualification is the entry-level certificate from the International Society of Sports Nutrition (ISSN).
+The SNS qualification is the entry-level certificate from the International Society of Sports Nutrition (ISSN).
 It was designed specifically for Personal Trainers and Coaches who do not have a related degree qualification.

 Getting SNS Certified